kitchell/HCP_Diffusion_Scripts/README.md

 you can do ACPC alignment, shell splitting, and dtiInit via command line or in matlab
 - command line: **HCP_run_dtiInit.sh**
   - this just runs the matlab script via command line
-  - edit the script to have the correct file paths then run by typing
+  - edit the script to have the correct file paths etc. then run by typing
   * ```./HCP_run_dtiInit.sh 'subjectnumber'```
 - matlab: **HCP_run_dtiInit.m**